ogiogidayo/ict-experiment/README.md

 # ICT Experiment
-Information and Communication Engineering Laboratory
+Information and Communication Engineering Experiment

 ## B2 Micon
 The code for experiments with m5-stack is stored in the repository.